BROADCAST: Reducing Both Stochastic and Compression Noise to Robustify Communication-Efficient Federated Learning: Numerical Experiments

-First, we show the effect of reducing stochastic and compression noise to Byzantine-robustness.
-Figure \ref{compression1} depicts the optimality gap $f(x^t) - f(x^*)$ of SGD, Byzantine-robust SGD, Byzantine-robust compressed SGD, Byzantine-robust compressed SGD with gradient difference compression (GDC), SAGA, Byzantine-robust SAGA, Byzantine-robust compressed SAGA, and BROADCAST.
+First, we show the positive effect of reducing compression and stochastic noise to Byzantine-robustness.
+Fig. \ref{compression1} depicts the optimality gap $f(x^t) - f(x^*)$ of SGD, Byzantine-robust SGD, Byzantine-robust compressed SGD, Byzantine-robust compressed SGD with gradient difference compression (GDC), SAGA, Byzantine-robust SAGA, Byzantine-robust compressed SAGA, and BROADCAST on the two datasets.
 Observe that SGD and SAGA are unable to tolerate any Byzantine attacks.
 The Byzantine-robust SAGA significantly outperforms the Byzantine-robust SGD, implying the importance of reducing stochastic noise.
 With compression, the Byzantine-robust compressed SGD and SAGA are worse than their uncompressed counterparts when facing Gaussian attacks and have large learning errors when facing sign-flipping and zero-gradient attacks.
-This phenomenon is due to the accumulation of compression noise, such that the learning errors are dominated by the term $2C_\alpha^2 \delta G^2$ in \eqref{sgd-error} and \eqref{saga-error}, where $G$ is the bound of stochastic gradients and can be large.
+This is due to the accumulation of compression noise, such that the learning errors are dominated by the term $2C_\alpha^2 \delta G^2$ in \eqref{sgd-error} and \eqref{saga-error}, where $G$ is the bound of stochastic gradients and can be large.
 Our proposed BROADCAST can defend all the three types of Byzantine attacks as the Byzantine-robust SAGA without compression, and slightly outperforms the latter since the Byzantine workers must obey the top-$k$ sparsification rule.
-Our proposed BROADCAST is also superior to the Byzantine-robust compressed SGD with GDC, thanks to the reduction of stochastic noise.
+Our proposed BROADCAST is also superior to the Byzantine-robust compressed SGD with gradient difference compression, thanks to the reduction of stochastic noise.